dallenpyrah/student-workbook/src/reflections/wk2/day-6.md

-# Week Two Journal 6
+# Week 2 Journal 6

 1. What is Scope ?